DanielKinnito/attune/README.md

 > Seamlessly switch between execution environments (Node.js, Python) in VS Code.

-Attune is a VS Code extension inspired by the works of Brandon Sanderson.
-It helps you effortlessly manage and switch between different development environments in your polyglot projects.
+Attune is a VS Code extension that helps you effortlessly manage and switch between different development environments in your polyglot projects.

 ## ✨ Features